 Support for children during school holidays

-Where a child is eligible for income related free school meals, families will be contacted directly by their child's school regarding supermarket voucher grants, available to them for May half term 2024 and the 6 week summer holidays 2024.
-Further information is available from the Free School Meals team at freeschoolmeals@suffolk.gov.uk
+Where a child is eligible for income related free school meals, families will be contacted directly by their child's school regarding supermarket voucher grants for holiday periods, available to them between May Half Term 2025 and Easter 2026.

 If your child is currently attending a Special Independent school and you reside in Suffolk, you may be eligible for a supermarket voucher if your household meets the income thresholds for Free School Meals.
 Your child’s school will contact you directly with information on how to apply.